xgreenrx-star/VB6_Arduino/docs/USER_GUIDE.md

 - **Upload needs port**: select correct `COMx` (Windows) or `/dev/ttyUSB*` `/dev/ttyACM*` (Linux/macOS).
 - **BLE setValue(String) error**: use `command.c_str()` (already applied in examples).
 - **Preferences flush error**: removed; ESP32 Preferences does not expose `flush`.
+- **Qt accessibility warning**: benign message on Linux; does not affect functionality.

 ## 7. Examples
 See `examples/` for ready-made sketches: `blink.vb`, `button_led.vb`, `serial_echo.vb`, `pwdongle_port.vb`, and demos.

+## 8. Compile Errors & VB Line Mapping
+- When compilation/upload fails, the IDE parses compiler output and shows a clickable list of errors.
+- Each error item maps to the corresponding VB line; double-click an entry to jump to that line.
+- The IDE briefly highlights the target line and shows a status bar hint with a concise error summary.
+- The generated C++ is not shown to avoid confusion; mapping is automatic.

+Notes:
+- If failure pop-ups are disabled in Settings, errors are reported via the status bar only and the clickable dialog is suppressed.

+## 9. Settings
+Open Tools → Settings → Editor.

+Editor → Colors:
+- Background/Text/Current Line/Line Number colors.
+- Jump Highlight: color used for the temporary highlight when navigating to an error.

+Editor → Behavior:
+- Jump Highlight Duration (ms): how long the error target line is highlighted (default 3000ms).
+- Compile Success Pop-up: show a dialog when compilation succeeds (default on).
+- Upload Success Pop-up: show a dialog when upload succeeds (default on).
+- Compile Failure Pop-up: show clickable error dialog on compilation failure (default on).
+- Upload Failure Pop-up: show clickable error dialog on upload failure (default on).

+Tip:
+- If you prefer a quieter workflow, disable success/failure pop-ups and rely on the status bar messages and manual navigation.